5 stars

 • Job creation: create at least one new full-time job for a Canadian citizen or permanent resident

 You must meet all the requirements for this program to be nominated by the BC PNP, check your eligibility with our free BC PNP assessment tool.
 Note that meeting the minimum requirements does not guarantee that you will be invited to apply or that your application will be approved.
 Investment immigration can be highly complex and require careful consideration in choosing the correct immigration program along with preparing the immigration application.
-Schedule a 1-hour strategy meeting with our business immigration lawyers to receive tailored advice specific to you and your business goals.
+Schedule a consultation with our business immigration lawyers to receive tailored advice specific to you and your business goals.

 Business Investment Under BC PNP – Base Category